YahooArchive/mojito-waterfall/README.md

 #### Profile Duration

 A profile can be subdivided into durations.
 Durations appear as different colors within the profile and their details can be seen while mousing over the profile.
-A duration is specified by appending ':' followed by the duration name after a profile path.
+A duration is specified by appending ':' followed by the duration name to the profile path.
 In the example below, profile 'a' is subdivided into two durations, 'x', and 'y'.

 ```
 waterfall.start('a:x');